|Photo by Naira Expósito|

-Juan Matos Capote is a sound and visual artist, composer and improvisor.
+Juan Matos Capote is a sound and visual artist.
 He is currently a doctorate (PhD) candidate in Sound Art at Facultad de Bellas Artes in Cuenca, University of Castilla La Mancha, Spain.
+He teaches Arts.

 He began to work in the nineties with perception and the senses, employing different strategies to counterpart ocularcentrism.
 He soon started to incorporate sound in his works by building his own electronic sound devices.
 He applies circuit bending and more orthodox techniques to build oscillators and to modify radios and other electronic devices, which he often connects in different configurations to create new systems of expression.
 Most of his systems are characterized by random, yet controllable, behaviours.